KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Getting started
 ## Setup of the Unity Environment
 * Install Unity editor 2021.3 or later versions;

 * Install all the required packages from `Window -> Package Manager` and install AR Foundation and ARCore XR Plugin;

 ## Build of the application
 * Download this repo and open the "Sample Scene" file or clone this repo from Unity;

 * Click on `File -> Build Settings` and from the open window switch platform clicking on `Android` and then `Switch Platform`;

 * Connect your mobile phone to the computer;

 * Choose your device from the `Run Device` section;

 * Click `Build and Run`;

 # Description
-At the start the ARSession instantiates a cartesian coordinates system (x,y,z).
-These values, along with the inclination of the ARcamera, will be used for the istantiation and retrie of the anchors.
-The usage of the application is summirize in the following bullet list:
+At the start the ARSession instantiates a cartesian coordinates system (x,y,z) with the origin in the position of the device's camera.
+These values, along with the inclination of the ARcamera, will be used for the istantiation and retrieve of the anchors.
+The usage of the application is summarize in the following bullet list:

 1) The first phase consists in scanning around the environment for at least 15 seconds;
 2) After a tap on the screen the application takes a pic of the environment and creates an hologram with an anchor associated;